cloudevents/spec/json-format.md

 Extension specifications MAY define diverging mapping rules for the values of attributes they define.

-For instance, the attribute value may be a data structure defined in a standard outside of CloudEvents, with a formal JSON mapping, and there might be risk of translation errors or information loss when the original format is not preserved.
+For instance, the attribute value might be a data structure defined in a standard outside of CloudEvents, with a formal JSON mapping, and there might be risk of translation errors or information loss when the original format is not preserved.